Sohoxic/Task-Manager/README.md

 # Task-Manager
-This is a javascript based project which allows user to keep record of their tasks &amp; manage their tasks easily
+This javascript based project allows any individual to keep record of their tasks &amp; manage their tasks easily.